 When creating or updating an incident, you will also give a brief message explaining the current situation.

-We give you the option to send notifications or not to Email, SMS, and Webhook subscribers.
-If you have component subscriptions enabled, you must indicate that one or more components is affected by the incident to even send notifications.
+You can toggle whether or not notifications are sent out to your subscribers.
+You must indicate that one or more components is affected by the incident in order to send notifications at all.

 We allow you to sync a Twitter account with Statuspage.io to automatically tweet updates when you create or update an incident.